-- Check PageRank/Domain authority – Getting links from higher authority sources should be a no-brainer, but sometimes SEOs can get focused on quantity over quality.
+- Check Page Rank/Domain Authority – Getting links from higher authority sources should be a no-brainer, but sometimes SEOs can get focused on quantity over quality.
+While establishing a high level of internal links within your site will send a signal to search engines that your pages are meaningful, this process is useless without quality links.
 Getting one inbound link from a high PR site that is relevant can be much more effective than 10 links from irrelevant, low-PR directories.
 Take that big link building spreadsheet that I’m sure you have, and sort it by PageRank.
 A nice tool for bulk PageRank checking is somewhat obvious – PagerankBulkChecker.com.

-- Context is key – Get links from content pages that are relevant to your website.
+- Context is Key – Get links from content pages that are relevant to your website.
 For me to link to one of our clients like Target Distributing is nice, but it isn’t going to be nearly as useful as a more relevant link from other telecom or datacom sources.
 Try to get links from sites in the same or similar industries.
 This will make your website appear more relevant within your industry.
 Get links from blog posts and other sources that are relevant to your subject matter.

 - Linking Domain Should Be Relevant – Similarly to #3, the domain that you are getting a link from should be relevant to your site.
 Try to find blogs and websites with descriptive URLs that pertain to your website’s subject matter.
 Domains that are unassociated with your business’s topic will confuse users — and Google!
 Avoid using links from unrelated topics to ensure that search engines don’t get the wrong signals as to what your content is about.